-- 22. Did you/your agency/entire task force receive any technical assistance from a BJA-funded provider during the reporting period?
-Technical assistance can be defined as using a partner for assistance implementing programs, strategic planning, curriculum development, data analysis, meetings, fostering relationships, trainings, research and information requests, and other technical areas that would supplement your PSN program. - A. Yes/No - B. If No, skip to Task Force Partnerships section. - C. If Yes, how many TTA providers did you work with during the reporting period? - 23.
-For each of the technical assistance engagements with a TA provider during the reporting period, please enter the following questions.
+- 22. Did you/your agency/entire task force receive any technical assistance from BFDI or any other BJA funded programs during the reporting period?
+Technical assistance can be defined as using a partner for assistance implementing programs, strategic planning, curriculum development, data analysis, meetings, fostering relationships, trainings, research and information requests, and other technical areas that would supplement your PSN program. - A. Yes/No - B. If No, skip to Task Force Partnerships section. - C. if Yes, how many TTA providers did you work with during the reporting period?

+23. For each of the technical assistance engagements with a TA provider during the reporting period, please enter the following questions.
 The number of entries should equal the number you entered in question 22 C.

-Name of technical assistance provider Nature of contact (select all that apply) Number of engagements Satisfaction Feedback on your encounters with this TA Provider [Open text] Phone call In-person meeting Video conference Site visit Conference Other (if Other, please explain) [Positive whole number] Very satisfied Satisfied Neither satisfied nor dissatisfied Dissatisfied Very dissatisfied [Open Text]
+Name of technical assistance provider Nature of contact (select Number of engagements Satisfaction Feedback on your encounters with this TA Provider Phone call In-person meeting Video conference Site visit Conference Other (if Other, please explain) [Positive whole number] Very satisfied Satisfied Neither satisfied nor dissatisfied Dissatisfied Very dissatisfied

-Violent Gang and Gun Crime Reduction-Project Safe Neighborhoods Grant Program PERFORMANCE MEASURES
+Violent Gang and Gun Crime Reduction-Project Safe Neighborhoods Grant Program